AlexPavlou/MyDotfiles/README.md

 - a couple dozen scripts, both for dwmblocks and other useful ones.
 Most come from Luke Smith but I have written and edited a few
 - My config for firefox (simply Arkenfox with a user-override.js from [here](https://www.youtube.com/watch?v=GVOcElOPs8E))
 - Cava, with gruvbox colors
+- Slstatus, the suckless status monitor, looks stlish and doesn't take 4 seconds to load, if you want to add colors to some unicode character and then change the colors for the information, it is a huge pain (can only really have like 4 functions on), but for something nice and simple it works very well.
 - dunst, no other dunstrc worked as well so yeah, good enough
 - iptables, which is still under work and not even sure if I will use it
 - lf, Luke Smith's config with lfimg scripts etc. (cirala/lfimg)